TDAK1509/usergram-front-v2-contributing/src/guide/models.md

 This can be considered easy.
 But if we have a testing mock for this model like [this](https://github.com/bebit/usergram-front-v2/blob/8e50824a715667e7fc15ae8e97f3eb0f98f18e31/src/models/journey/UserJourneyPath.mock.ts), things can get complicated very quickly depending on how complicated the `interface` is.
 You may accidentally make the current tests fail, not to mention TypeScript complaining.
 It is doable, but it can generate unnecessary work.
 So if we make it a `class` from the first place, we can easily deal with it later.

+## Use class' getters

-### Add more getters to the class to get some values that require some calculations
+Use class' getters to get some values that require some calculations.

 ```ts
 // src/models/LoginUser.ts